HeatherAn/recommended-coding-practices/14-Project-Structure.md

 Notice there is a **top-level README** file, a **LICENSE** file, a `data/` directory and a `notebook/` directory.
 Notice that in `.gitignore` file it is established that when using Git, Git should ignore the `data` folder and everything in it.

 Check more about the Data Science cookiecutter template [here](https://github.com/drivendata/cookiecutter-data-science).
 Not the template for your project?
-[There are more!](http://cookiecutter-templates.sebastianruml.name/) They are spread everywhere, but Google or ChatGPT is always your friend to find them!
+There are many more!
+They are spread everywhere.
 Even if you do not find one that applies exactly to your project, you can start from a template that is close to the one you need, and you can then modify it accordingly (using Bash).

 ## Pushing your Structured Project to Github

 Now that you have created a proper project structure *locally*, *push* it to a Github repository.
 Don't remember how to *push*?
-Check the [Using Git For The First Time](https://github.com/HeatherAn/recommended-coding-practices/blob/main/08-Using-Git-For-The-First-Time.md) section and/or the [Git Cheatsheet](https://github.com/HeatherAn/recommended-coding-practices/blob/main/13-Git-Cheatsheet.md)
+Check the [Using Git For The First Time](https://github.com/HeatherAn/recommended-coding-practices/blob/main/08-Using-Git-For-The-First-Time.md#push-to-the-remote) section and/or the [Git Cheatsheet](https://github.com/HeatherAn/recommended-coding-practices/blob/main/13-Git-Cheatsheet.md)

 You can now start working within the project structure, **pulling**, **adding**, **committing** and **pushing** changes, syncing the *local* repository with the respective *remote* Github repository.